French businesses fear "systematic strangling"

 Her warnings came as data from the official INSEE statistics agency showed that business confidence fell in June to the lowest level since late 2009, when the economy was just beginning to emerge from its worst post-war recession.

-"This signals hard times ahead for the new government and stresses the urgency of implementing significant reforms in order to kick-start the economy as soon as possible," Barclays Capital economist Marion Laboure said.
+"This signals hard times ahead for the new government and stresses the urgency of implementing significant reforms in order to kick-start the economy as soon as possible," Barclay Capital economist Marion Laboure said.

 The Bank of France forecast last week that the euro zone's second-biggest economy began contracting in the second quarter after stalling in the first three months of the year.